You are currently browsing the tag archive for the ‘Adolf Hitler’ tag.

 Rating: ★★★★★ ♕

-Both propaganda shorts Disney released in January, ‘Der Fuehrer’s Face‘ and ‘Education for Death’ were the most powerful propaganda the studio ever released.
+Both propaganda shorts Disney released in January 1943, ‘Der Fuehrer’s Face‘ and ‘Education for Death’, were the most powerful propaganda the studio ever released.
 However, the two couldn’t be more different: while ‘Der Fuehrer’s Face’ is an outrageously funny satire, ‘Education for Death’ is, some funny scenes notwithstanding, the most unsettling short the studio ever released.
-Its general tone is black, grim and its purpose to shock, not to entertain.
+Its general tone is black, grim and its purpose is to shock, not to entertain.

 Based on a book by Gregor Ziemer, ‘Education for Death’ tells us how Hans, a typical German boy, is indoctrinated by the rulers of the Third Reich.
 The short is conceived in a quasi-documentary style.
 The narrator makes us believe that the scenes we’re watching, are happening right before our eyes, and unlike any other cartoon of the period, the Germans speak real German, which is translated by the narrator.

-Moreover, most of the human designs are quite realistic, with Hans’s mother being the acme in human naturalism by the studio thus far.
+Moreover, most of the human designs are quite realistic, with Hans’s mother, animated by Milt Kahl, being the acme in human naturalism by the studio thus far.
 On the other hand, all scenes are heavily dramatized, using colors like red and black, vast shadows, and extreme camera angles, which depict every Nazi as a towering and threatening figure.

 Watch ‘Education for Death’ yourself and tell me what you think: